jurjsorinliviu/Physics-Regularized-Neural-Surrogate-for-Printed-Memristors/README.md

-# Physics-Informed-Neural-Networks-for-Printed-Memristors
+# Physics-Regularized-Neural-Surrogate-for-Printed-Memristors

 This repository contains the full framework, dataset, and scripts to reproduce the experiments from:

-**"Physics-Informed Neural Networks for Compact Modeling of Printed Memristors: A Generalizable Framework"**
+**"Physics-Regularized Neural Surrogate Framework for Printed Memristors"**

 📄 **Status:** *Submitted for publication*